replicatedhq/kurl.sh/src/markdown-pages/add-ons/openebs.md

 ### Limitations

-Due to minimal uptake and high maintenence burden, cStor is not supported for OpenEBS 2.12.9+.
+cStor is no longer supported for OpenEBS add-on versions 2.12.9+.

 ### Adding Disks